ssocolow/htpm/README.md

-# SS_plus
+#htpm
-This is a project to develop a trajectory prediction model/method.
+This is a project to develop a human trajectory prediction model/method.
+(shtp means standard human trajectory prediction)

 ## Quick Start
 Here is a google collab file to explore: